intel/intel-extension-for-tensorflow/docs/guide/aamp_tune.md

 IV.
 Execute for Advanced AMP with updated configuration

-Run the model inference by Intel® Extension for TensorFlow* with above tuned configure list, the performance is increased a little without accuracy drop, because only 2 operations are converted to BF16, which occupy less rate in whole running time.
+Run the model inference by Intel® Extension for TensorFlow* with above configuration tuning list, the performance will increase a little without a drop in accuracy, because only 2 operations are converted to BF16, occupying a lower rate over the whole runtime.
 ![itex-amp-example2.png](images/itex-amp-example2.png)

-V. Continue tuning the Advanced AMP configure list
+V. Continue tuning the Advanced AMP configuration list

-Repeat the above steps to tune Advanced AMP, until you reach the peak performance with acceptable accuracy.
+Repeat the above steps to tune Advanced AMP, until you reach the peak performance with desired accuracy.